infoxchange/check_amanda/README.md

 The plugin reads the 1st line of each backup item.

-This plugin does not distinguish between a backup-in-progress and a completed-backup. ie. the total size reported may include backups-in-progress, and be lower than it should be.
+This plugin does not distinguish between a backup-in-progress and a completed-backup. ie. the total size reported may include backups-in-progress, and be lower than it should be until all backups are completed.

 #### Performance Data